-Of course, we have not actually played a game yet.
+Of course, we haven’t actually played a game yet..

-When you look at the situation dispassionately, you can see why this is happening and you can see why a lot of brands are focussing activity around the buildup to the tournament and on social channels.
-Let's look at the scheduling of England's first game.
-The match kicks off at 11:00 p.m. on Saturday night.
+When you look at the situation dispassionately, you can see why this is happening and you can see why a lot of brands are focussing activity around the build-up to the tournament and on social channels.
+Let’s look at the scheduling of England’s first game.
+The match kicks off is at 11:00 p.m. on Saturday night.
 The ritual of family and friends gathering around the TV to watch the game will be diluted by this timing and the pubs frequented by many during World Cups may not be the most pleasant places by that time on a Saturday night.
 Many will be taking to the sofa by themselves with their children safely tucked up in bed.
-And yet watching sport is always enhanced when there is a communal element -- and that for many will be provided by the social channels.
-The combination of live TV and Twitter is always a great one, as shown by the recent Nielsen research which shows that 60% of UK users tweet while watching TV.
+And yet, watching sport is always enhanced when there is a communal element and that, for many, that will be provided by the social channels.
+The combination of live TV and Twitter is always a great one as shown by the recent Nielsen research which shows that 60% of UK users tweet whilst watching TV.

 There will be vast amounts written about how the digital world comes of age during this World Cup.
-The same happens around every major sporting event (2012, the first mobile Olympics, anyone?) but what makes this interesting is how the clever brands make their plays with an unfavourable time zone -- and importantly, an unfavoured team.
+The same happens around every major sporting event (2012, the first mobile Olympics anyone?) but what makes this interesting is how the clever brands make their plays with an unfavourable time zone and, importantly, an unflavoured team.